Start typing and hit "Enter" to search.

 Sponsor licence, also known as sponsorship licence, enables UK companies to hire foreign workers.
 As such, licenced UK businesses can issue Certificates of Sponsorship (CoS) to eligible non-UK nationals, whether located within the UK or outside the UK, which enable them to apply for a work visa (e.g. Skilled Worker Visa).
 Educational establishments, such as universities that intend to recruit international students, must also obtain a sponsor licence from the Home Office.

-According to the latest Home Office announcement, starting from April 2024, the requirement to renew the sponsor licence every four years will be removed.
+According to the latest Home Office announcement, starting from April 2024, the requirement to renew the sponsor licence every four years is removed.
 Sponsor licences with an expiry date on or after 6 April 2024, will now be automatically extended for an additional 10 years.
 However, sponsor licences set to expire before this date must adhere to the previous guidelines, requiring holders to apply for renewal under the existing framework.
 Prior to the introduction of these new rules, sponsor licences were granted for a four-year term, necessitating employers to seek renewal before expiration.

 The sponsor licence application process is strict, and keeping your licence requires committing to a rigorous compliance regime.
 This involves ensuring that your HR processes and procedures run smoothly and effectively in accordance with the Home Office’s requirements.